Graphene: Observations of thin graphite layers and related structures

 Transmission electron microscopy (TEM) images of thin graphite samples consisting of a few graphene layers were published by G. Ruess and F. Vogt in 1948.
 Eventually, single layers were also observed directly.
-Single layers of graphite were also observed by transmission electron microscopy within bulk materials, in particular inside soot obtained by chemical exfoliation.
+Single layers of graphite were also observed by transmission electron microscopy within bulk materials, particularly inside soot obtained by chemical exfoliation.

-In 1961–1962, Hanns-Peter Boehm published a study of extremely thin flakes of graphite, and coined the term "graphene" for the hypothetical single-layer structure.
-This paper reports graphitic flakes that give an additional contrast equivalent of down to ~0.4 nm or 3 atomic layers of amorphous carbon.
-This was the best possible resolution for 1960 TEMs.
-However, neither then nor today is it possible to argue how many layers were in those flakes.
-Now we know that the TEM contrast of graphene most strongly depends on focusing conditions.
-For example, it is impossible to distinguish between suspended monolayer and multilayer graphene by their TEM contrasts, and the only known way is to analyze the relative intensities of various diffraction spots.
-The first reliable TEM observations of monolayers are probably given in refs.
-24 and 26 of Geim and Novoselov's 2007 review.
+From 1961 to 1962, Hanns-Peter Boehm published a study of extremely thin flakes of graphite.
+The study measured flakes as small as ~0.4 nm, which is around 3 atomic layers of amorphous carbon.
+This was the best possible resolution for TEMs in the 1960s.
+However, it is impossible to distinguish between suspended monolayer and multilayer graphene by their TEM contrasts, and the only known method is to analyze the relative intensities of various diffraction spots.
+The first reliable TEM observations of monolayers are likely given in references 24 and 26 of Geim and Novoselov's 2007 review.

-Starting in the 1970s, C. Oshima and others described single layers of carbon atoms that were grown epitaxially on top of other materials.
+In 1975, van Bommel et al. epitaxially grew a single layer of graphite on top of silicon carbide.
+Others grew single layers of carbon atoms on other materials.
 This "epitaxial graphene" consists of a single-atom-thick hexagonal lattice of sp2-bonded carbon atoms, as in free-standing graphene.
-However, there is significant charge transfer between the two materials, and, in some cases, hybridization between the d-orbitals of the substrate atoms and π orbitals of graphene; which significantly alter the electronic structure compared to that of free-standing graphene.
+However, there is significant charge transfer between the two materials and, in some cases, hybridization between the d-orbitals of the substrate atoms and π orbitals of graphene, which significantly alter the electronic structure compared to that of free-standing graphene.

-The term "graphene" was used again in 1987 to describe single sheets of graphite as a constituent of graphite intercalation compounds, which can be seen as crystalline salts of the intercalant and graphene.
-It was also used in the descriptions of carbon nanotubes by R. Saito and Mildred and Gene Dresselhaus in 1992, and of polycyclic aromatic hydrocarbons in 2000 by S. Wang and others.
+Boehm et al. coined the term "graphene" for the hypothetical single-layer structure in 1986.
+The term was used again in 1987 to describe single sheets of graphite as a constituent of graphite intercalation compounds, which can be seen as crystalline salts of the intercalant and graphene.
+It was also used in the descriptions of carbon nanotubes by R. Saito and Mildred and Gene Dresselhaus in 1992, and in the description of polycyclic aromatic hydrocarbons in 2000 by S. Wang and others.

 Efforts to make thin films of graphite by mechanical exfoliation started in 1990.

 Initial attempts employed exfoliation techniques similar to the drawing method.
 Multilayer samples down to 10 nm in thickness were obtained.

 In 2002, Robert B. Rutherford and Richard L. Dudman filed for a patent in the US on a method to produce graphene by repeatedly peeling off layers from a graphite flake adhered to a substrate, achieving a graphite thickness of 0.00001 inch.
-The key to success was high-throughput visual recognition of graphene on a properly chosen substrate, which provides a small but noticeable optical contrast.
+The key to success was the ability to quickly and efficiently identify graphene flakes on the substrate using optical microscopy, which provided a small but visible contrast between the graphene and the substrate.